Jzhyang1/Monomer/Syntax.md

 ## Variables

 Variables store values in a referencable identifier.
 In Monomer, every identifier can store only one Type for their values.
-The
+The variable is declared in the scope of its first use, and no extra keywords are necessary.
+Generally, a variable's first use will be some form of assignment, but simply naming a variable will suffice.

 ## Groups